Woman talking on phone in front of a building.

-4 common mistakes made by German speakers in English
+Featured image: 4 common mistakes German speakers make in English

-Most people find it easy to learn English.
-Knowing the very basics already allows you to communicate with others and native speakers will most likely grasp what you’re trying to say even if your grammar isn’t correct.
+English is by far the most commonly learned foreign language by people all over the world.
+Even knowing the basics allows you to communicate with others, and native speakers will most likely grasp what you’re trying to say even if your grammar isn’t correct.

-German speakers tend to make certain mistakes while speaking or writing in English.
-Therefore I’ve collected the 4 most common slips and how to prevent them.
+My native language is German, and I have noticed that German speakers tend to make certain mistakes when speaking or writing in English.
+That’s why I would like to share with you the 4 most common mistakes I observe and how you can avoid them.

-If you speak German, you know we don’t have the Present Continous tense.
-In fact, we don’t have any Continous tenses.
+As a German speaker, you know we don’t have the Present Continous tense.
+In fact, we don’t have any Continuous tenses.

 Example: